hackprinceton/static-f17/README.md

 Shared styles are imported via a Git submodule from the [styles](https://github.com/hackprinceton/styles) repo.

+## API

+There is a mini-api for use in [bebo-mobile](https://github.com/hackprinceton/bebo-mobile):

+- `GET /api/pages.json`: Returns a list of pages and their urls.
+Each item in the list has a `title` and `url` key.

 ## Contributing

 For HackPrinceton organizers, you can contribute to this site by adding and